 Kariz (Qanat) is an ancient water provision technology inscribed in UNESCO’s List as an Iranian tangible cultural heritage.
 It can be described as the greatest contribution made by Iranians to hydraulics.
 This system must have been started at least 5000 years ago in Iran.
 The Kariz system is usually found in central Iran toward the east and southeast of Iran.

-Some existing ancient example of water provision in Iran are: old Zavareh kariz dating back to 5000 years ago, 350m depth master well of Gonabad Qanat dating back to 2500 years ago, 40km long a aqueduct of Chogha Zanbil water refinery installation dating at least back to 3250 years ago and the 1000-year-old water distribution network of Milan village in East Azerbaijan province.
+Some existing ancient examples of water provision in Iran are the old Zavareh kariz dating back to 5000 years ago, the 350m depth master well of Gonabad Qanat dating back to 2500 years ago, the 40km long aqueduct of Chogha Zanbil water refinery installation dating at least back to 3250 years ago and the 1000-year-old water distribution network of Milan village in East Azerbaijan province.

-Therefore, since antiquity supplying and restoring water for drinking, irrigating, washing, etc have been the essential issue for survival.
+Therefore, since antiquity supplying and restoring water for drinking, irrigating, washing, etc have been an essential issue for survival.

 Kariz is a mining installation or technique using galleries or canals to extract water from the depths of the earth to the ground.
 In fact, water is brought by gravity flow from the upper end, where it seeps into the gallery to a ground surface outlet and irrigation canal at its lower end.
 This is done by means of a gently sloping tunnel.

 The first step in making a kariz is to drill a trial shaft (gamaneh) to prove its presence and determine the depth of the water table.
 When the trial shaft is drilled and water is reached, it must be determined if the well has struck a constant flow of water in an impermeable stratum.
 If so the alignment and slope of the kariz from the shaft have to be established.
 This shaft becomes the mother well.